okayamat/sinc-init-val/README.md

 Numerical solvers of initial value problems by means of Sinc methods

 ## Overview
-These programs solve the following four initial value problems.
+These programs solve the following four examples of initial value problems.

 (1) Find y(t) and z(t) satisfying for 0<t<2 that
 * y'(t) = z(t),   y(0) = Ai(0),